richardatval/www.yesproject.org/who-we-are.md

 ---
 layout: default
 title: Who we are
-summary: "We support young people age 15-24 years old to take steps towards employment"
+summary: We support young people age 15-24 years old to take steps towards employment
+published: true
 ---

-#### We support young people age 15-24 years old to take steps towards employment
+### We support young people age 15-24 years old to take steps towards employment

 Our project team is made up of nine youth organisation and charities from across Leicester and Leicestershire.
 Together, we’re the YES Project.